unstephenk/platform-android/README.md

    `./gradlew test` Execute tests that runs without any connected devices.

-   `./gradlew :app:connectedAndroidTest` Execute tests that runs on connected devices.
-This normally run tests for the `:app` module.
+   `./gradlew spoon` Execute tests that runs on connected devices.
+This requires a device to be connected.

 7. To install on your test device: